WiktoriaKalisz/CookBook/README.md

 - Dynamic ingredient scaling based on servings
 - Filtering and searching data in a client-side React application
 - Structuring a scalable Next.js project with clean code and reusable components
+- Configuring deployment on Vercel with environment variables and Sanity CORS settings

 ## UX Principles Applied